 In the file photo, Prime Minister Narendra Modi is seen interacting with the recipients of Nari Shakti award.
 While sharing this picture on Instagram Malvika wrote: A beautiful moment captured when the Honorable Prime Minister Narendra Modi called me 'Phenomenal Woman'!

-Malvika Iyer is a just like any other millennial but with a story of her own.
+Malvika Iyer is a just like any other millennial but her life story is incredible.
 Malvika Iyer is a bomb blast survivor who lost both her hands at the tender age of 13 in a grenade explosion.
-From losing her hands to overcoming obstacles and becoming an activist and a winning the Nari Shakti Puraskar award; the journey has been an incredible one.
-Malvika posts stunning pictures on Instagram from her ramp walk to motivational speeches and much more.
+However, the setback did not dither her from taking up challenges, she became an activist and won the Nari Shakti Puraskar award.
+Prime Minister Narendra Modi has called her 'Phenomenal Woman'!
 Here's a look at the true inspiration diva's life in pictures!
+All pictures are from Malvika's Instagram account

 DISCLAIMER: mid-day and its affiliates shall have no liability for any views, thoughts and comments expressed on this article.